aeonSolutions/AeonLabs-WIFI-BLE-RFID-NFC-Desk-Contacless-Reader-Writer/README.md

 The price will be around 30eur plus postage fees.
 (I will also deliver the assembled PCB with all the components in place at a fair aditonal cost).

+This PCB is a #direct fit #replacement of the one found on the internet at sale.
+For example here: https://s.click.aliexpress.com/e/_9wRPxz

 #### Be supportive of my dedication and work towards technology education and buy me a coffee.
 Link below.